If you have been following my blogs, you would have read and learned about yoga exercises for beginners.

 While Yoga is more to ancient traditional techniques, Pilates is a western exercise regime, not aerobic or Zumba exercise.

 If you are a Pilates newbie, you may want to consider adding this form of workout into your regular fitness routine too.
-You can start like 20 – 25 minutes per session, 3 times a week, and progress slowly from there.
+You can start 20 – 25 minutes per session, 3 times a week, and progress slowly from there.

 Do Yoga and Pilates look like the same exercise?
 Not sure?